ukparliament/ontologies/meta/weeknotes/2021/26/index.md

 ## [Forming like Voltron](https://www.youtube.com/watch?v=2kkJDHRYxWM)

 On Friday, our team of crack librarians assembled in person for the first time since we all got locked down.
 Or at least a sizeable portion did.
 Librarians Anya, Jayne, [Claire](https://twitter.com/tinysprite) and Steve all headed into Westminster.
 Since lockdown, we have also acquired a brand new pair of librarians in the shape of [Ayesha](https://twitter.com/askalibrarylady) and Anna.
 Ayesha turning up sight unseen after her camera failed at interview stage.
 And none of us have ever met either of them via any medium other than pixels.
-So security passes were picked up and six librarians set off on a tour of our beloved palace, some of our other, less beloved  offices, followed by a jaunt around St James's Park and the requisite trip to the pub.
+So security passes were picked up and six librarians set off on a tour of our beloved palace and some of our other, less beloved  offices, followed by a jaunt around St James's Park and the requisite trip to the pub.
 Welcome Ayesha and Anna.